MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1026-Truth-Lending-Regulation-Z/subpart-E-Special-Rules-Certain-Home-Mortgage-Transactions/section-1026.41.md

 (iii) *Exclusive address.* A servicer may establish an address that a consumer must use to submit a written request under paragraph (e)(5)(i)(B)(*1*) or (e)(5)(ii) of this section, provided that the servicer notifies the consumer of the address in a manner that is reasonably designed to inform the consumer of the address.
 If a servicer designates a specific address for requests under paragraph (e)(5)(i)(B)(*1*) or (e)(5)(ii) of this section, the servicer shall designate the same address for purposes of both paragraphs (e)(5)(i)(B)(*1*) and (e)(5)(ii) of this section.

-(iv) *Timing of compliance following transition* - (A) *Triggering events for transitioning to modified and unmodified periodic statements.* A servicer transitions to providing a periodic statement or coupon book with the modifications set forth in paragraph (f) of this section or to providing a periodic statement or coupon book without such modifications when one of the following three events occurs:
+(iv) *Timing of compliance following transition*—(A) *Triggering events for transitioning to modified and unmodified periodic statements.* A servicer transitions to providing a periodic statement or coupon book with the modifications set forth in paragraph (f) of this section or to providing a periodic statement or coupon book without such modifications when one of the following three events occurs:

 (*1*) A mortgage loan becomes subject to the requirements of paragraph (f) of this section;